-I’m not the biggest yogurt fan, but my son LOVES yogurt and thus, yogurt popsicles are popular at my house and super easy too.
+I’m not a huge fan of yogurt in any form, but my son LOVES yogurt and thus, yogurt popsicles are popular at my house and super easy too.
 Unlike most fruit or liquid based popsicles, you don’t have to worry that yogurt pops will turn out rock hard.
-The yogurt smooths pops out, making creamy treats every time.
-Plus, yogurt pops almost never get stuck in their molds, so that’s a major perk and they’re full of flavor, not watery at all.

 Common yogurt pops Q&A…